What info is uploaded and kept on your server(s)?

 In the first case, we do not store any information apart from a list of enabled modules and their versions.
 We keep no historical data whatsoever, so once you disable a module or delete a project - all the data is wiped immediately.

 Speaking of Git connection - we do require read/write access to the repository to process updates.
-Before performing a module update a local cache is created in a temporary Docker container, which purpose is to handle this specific update only (run composer update commands, apply patches etc.).
+Before performing a module update, a local cache gets created in a temporary Docker container, which purpose is to handle this specific update only (run composer update commands, apply patches etc.).
 After the operation is finished (either with failure or success result), the container gets destroyed immediately.

-Is the information encrypted in transit to your sever(s) and if so, what methods?
+Is the information encrypted in transit from my site, using the Drop Guard module, to your server(s) and if so, what methods are used?

 What happens to my data if I delete my account?